surifirstpin/Acubi_Tech_Doc/Analysis_TD.md

 ## Display Totals

 In times summary of your data may be useful.
-You can add column totals to your reports by clicking on otals checkbox
+You can add column totals to your reports by clicking on totals checkbox available at top right side of <b>Data</b> section and then <b>Run</b> the report.

 <b>8.</b>    On selecting  <b>Check box</b> for totals, the report is displayed with total sum values of the measure fields obtained.